Archaeology Sources

 State of CRM Archaeology in the Alabama Portion of the Chahta Homelands

-A central tenet of archaeology is looking to the past for understanding the present and to better inform the future.
-The Chahta Archaeology Item Set examines of the basic tools of contract archaeology: the state site files and gray literature.
-We must examine the archaeology that has come before to better understand the tasks at hand and move forward productively.
-To that end, we assembled an annotated bibliography of archaeological sites and reports.
-Some of these sources are not publicly available and a request can be submitted from the Home page for access.
+Two primary questions, constantly posed during this project, guided this effort.
+First, how can Section 106 or “contract” archaeology “do better” regarding the information put forth and work conducted in the Chahta homelands?
+Second, what does a contract archaeologist unfamiliar with the archaeology of the Chahta (Choctaw) homeland need to “do better?”
+A central tenet of archaeology is looking to the past to understand the present and better inform the future.
+The Chahta Archaeology Item Set examines the basic tools of contract archaeology: the state site files and gray literature.
+By scrutinizing the archaeology that precedes us, we can effectively grasp the current tasks and improve.
+To this end, we have curated an annotated bibliography of archaeological sites and reports, some of which are not publicly available but are accessible to researchers by submitting a request from the Home page.

 Using the Archaeological Item Set

 Based on an initial review of Alabama’s archaeological literature, there is truly little work in the spaces between the archaeological and ethnohistorical/ethnographic literature.
-Research either focuses on archaeology (and mostly survey at that) or results in a hybrid historical/ethnohistorical study.
+Research either focuses on archaeology (and mainly surveys at that) or results in a hybrid historical/ethnohistorical study.
 Even when there are thorough discussions of archaeological work and historical/ethnohistorical sources by authors, the linkage and synergy between these data rarely come to fruition.
 This is not to say that these works are faulty per se, but rather to point to areas for future endeavors to address.